neuro-inc/neuro-cli/neuro-sdk/docs/jobs_reference.rst

       Description of container information used to start a job, :class:`Container` instance.

+   .. attribute:: scheduler_enabled

+      Is job participate in round-robin scheduling.

-   .. attribute:: is_preemptible
+   .. attribute:: preemptible_node

-      Is the job is *preemptible* or not, see :ref:`Preemption <job-preemption>` for details.
+      Is this node allows execution on preemptible node.
+If set to ``True``, the job only allows execution on preemptible nodes.
+If set to ``False``, the job only allows execution on **non**-preemptible nodes.

    .. attribute:: pass_config